-Dr Lindsay Hallam
+Dr Lindsay Anne Hallam

 Moving Image Research Centre (MIRC), Media and Screen, Programme Leader

-Department of Media, Fashion & Communications , School of Arts and Creative Industries
+Department of Media, Fashion & Communications , School Of Arts And Creative Industries

 Lindsay Hallam is co-Programme Leader of the BA Film course.
 She teaches across many modules, in the areas of film theory, film history, and film production.